 A VNF can be composed of a single or multiple VNF component(s) (VNFC).
 A VNFC is an internal component of a VNF providing a sub-set of that VNF's functionality defined by a VNF Provider, with the main characteristic that a single instance of this component maps one-to-one to a single virtualisation container [7].
 A virtualisation container is a partition of a compute node that provides an isolated virtualized computation environment.
 An example of a virtualization container is a virtual machine (VM).

 A single VNFC can fail due to diverse reasons.
-A possible failure may affect drivers, the operating system supporting the VNFC-application specific software, the VNFC-application specific software itself, or even due to own VNF deployment specific errors.
+Possible failures can be related to virtualization aspects (e.g., configuration of VNF deployment specific parameters, interaction of a VNFC with another VNFC, etc.).
 Such failures can affect the overall VNF and need to be reported to trigger the automatic or on-demand healing of the VNF.

-This use case exemplifies the failure management when the alarm is generated by the VNFC and such alarm is in the first instance sent to the VNFM (refer to clause 11.2 in [8] and step 4.2 in clause B.6 in [2] for examples).
-Refer to clause 5.1.4 in the present document for another option.
+This use case exemplifies the failure management when the alarm is generated by the VNFC and the fault information is in the first instance sent to the VNFM (refer to clause 11.2 in [8] and step 4.2 in clause B.6 in [2] for examples).
+Note: The fault information producer, i.e., VNF or EM, is to be determined.
+The following sub-clauses describe the use case where VNF provides such fault information.

-Editor note: This UC will be re-examined when the meaning of "Refer to clause 5.1.4 in the present document for another option" is clarified.

 5.1.5.2 Actor